Cozerr/C-_JayJay/Readme.md

 ## VARIABLES
 Variable  is basically just a container where we can store different pieces of information or different data values in our programs.

+## DATA TYPES

+A Data type basically just means a type of data or a type of information ehat we can use *Character Char
+*String
+*Integer
+*float
+*Double :Difference is how many decimal points it can store *Boolean
+*Constant usage